St Mary's Church, Beverley: Organ

-According to George Oliver (writing 1829), an organ built by Donaldson of York was placed in the rood loft at the east end of the nave in 1792, at a cost raised by voluntary subscription of £311, the subscribers appointing a Mr Lambert as organist.
+According to George Oliver (writing in 1829), an organ built by Donaldson of York was placed in the rood loft at the east end of the nave in 1792, at a cost raised by voluntary subscription of £311, the subscribers appointing Mr Lambert as organist.
 In 1869, Messrs Forster and Andrews built a new organ, said to 'boast a richly carved oak screen with handsomely decorated front pipes'.
-In 1889 the same latter firm installed a detached console besides the choir stalls and pneumatic action was added throughout.
+In 1889 the same firm installed a detached console beside the choir stalls and pneumatic action was added throughout.
 In 1908 it was completely rebuilt by Messrs Lewis & Co of London, when the oak case of the previous organ was discarded.
-In 1954 a major overhaul was carried out by local firm Messrs Hall & Broadfield who replaced the pneumatic action with an electro-magnetic mechanism and transformed the three-manual organ into a four-manual instrument.
+In 1954 a major overhaul was carried out by local firm Messrs Hall & Broadfield which replaced the pneumatic action with an electro-magnetic mechanism and transformed the three-manual organ into a four-manual instrument.
 The completed rebuild was dedicated in 1957.